*Application for Winter 2018-19 will open soon - all information below remains tentative*

 Not included: airfare, local travel, meals outside the program, laundry, personal expenses, personal weekend travel and/or other costs.

-* A limited number of need-based scholarships are also available.
-Applications will be evaluated according to a student's financial need and an essay describing the possible significance of this experience to their academic and professional development.
-Deadlines are posted on the Travel Grant Form.
+A limited number of financial need-based scholarships are available.
+Scholarship amounts range from $500 - $2000 based on the applicant's level of financial need as determined by the financial aid office.
+Applications will be evaluated based on the applicant's financial need and an essay describing the significance of this experience to their academic and professional development.
+Deadlines and application instructions are posted on the Travel Grant Form.

 PARTICIPATION Students are expected to participate in all field trips, meetings, and discussions to successfully complete the class.